viveknathani/makesite/README.md

 ## description of packages

 - converter: everything related to generating HTML from Markdown
-- file: everything related to doing file I/O in this application
+- fileio: everything related to doing file I/O in this application
 - meta: everything about parsing metadata from the `.md` files

 Over here, `metadata` includes information for `<meta>` tags, inner text for `<head>` and `<title>` tags, path to the CSS file to be used.